 JetBlue was the first major airline to issue a broad waiver for travelers concerned about the virus, but its competitors have rapidly followed suit.
 Here’s a look at what each carrier is doing to give would-be travelers a bit more flexibility:

 Any ticket on American Airlines booked through Dec.
-31, 2020 can also be changed or canceled free.
-After excluding basic economy tickets from that policy, American now gives that flexibility to basic economy fares, too.
+31, 2020 can also be changed or canceled free, including basic economy fares.

 What’s more, any American Airlines travel scheduled all the way through Dec.
 31, 2020 can be canceled or changed free, too.
 And you’ve got until Dec.
 31, 2021 to use your travel credit or rebook your travel.